baihacker/pe/libraries_on_win64.md

    >* some libraries don't have a ".a" file, so just include the header files. e.g. eigen.

+ * Note:
+   >* The order of included header files is also import.
+Please adjust them if necessaries.

- * Note: the include file order and the additional library order are important (it usually happens).
-If it cannot find a symbole, please try to adjust the library order.
+   >* The order of libraries (the order of additional library in compile command) is important (it usually happens).
+If the compiler says it cannot find a symbol, please try to adjust the library order.
+(Also try to adjust the order for other cases)

 ### MSVC
  * You can edit the include path and lib path in the solution property dialog.